 Replacement parts only cost £25 on eBay – Yeah, well If the repair was really that cheap, it would’ve been done by now.
 So tell me whats the real problem here?

 New brakes installed this year! – But that was 11 months and 23 days ago….and you’ve driven 30,000 miles this year?
 Not sure those brakes will be up to much now!

-A perfect fixer-upper – Relatively speaking, there are a fraction of the population that are capable of restoring a vehicle to a decent standard – and those people will know exactly what they are looking at when they are looking for a project – Its safe to assume those individuals wont have bought the vehicle based on the seller advising that it is a perfect fixer upper, they can tell for themselves…so those describing their vehicle as this are definitely hiding something, or hoping someone naive commits to buying the vehicle.
+A perfect fixer-upper – Relatively speaking, there is a fraction of the population that is capable of restoring a vehicle to a decent standard – and those people will know exactly what they are looking at when they are looking for a project – Its safe to assume those individuals won't have bought the vehicle based on the seller advising that it is a perfect fixer-upper, they can tell for themselves…so those describing their vehicle like this are definitely hiding something, or hoping someone naive commits to buying the vehicle.
 90% of the time, you’ll see the advert reappear weeks later.

-Engine is a bit noisy and smokes but it still runs well – Excuse me?
-Its broken.
-It smokes and makes noises, so its broken.
+The engine is a bit noisy and smokes but it still runs well – Excuse me?
+It's broken.
+It smokes and makes noises, so it's broken.
 Example…a blown head gasket will allow the car to continue to run but smoke heavily…and that’s a pretty big repair bill coming your way!

-Save yourself the time and look at the next advert in the list!
+Save yourself the time and look at the next advert on the list!